nortikin/sverchok/docs/nodes/viz/console_node.rst

 - no syntax highlighting, useful for seeing stuff quickly.

-It is possible to display only the last n lines, and in ScriptNode mode it will display the **sctript_str** associated with the ScriptNode lite node directly linked to the node.
+It is possible to display only the last n lines, and in ScriptNode mode it will display the **script_str** associated with the ScriptNode lite node directly linked to the node.

+There is a mode that will automatically cut ultra long lines from being displayed.